AegisCodeForge/aegis/CODE_OF_CONDUCT.md

 # Aegis Code of Conduct

-1. **Practice Empathy and Respect** Treat all contributors with basic decency and respect.
+1. **Practice Empathy and Respect.** Treat all contributors with basic decency and respect.
 Every individual brings with them personal experiences and challenges that may not be immediately visible.
 Regardless of your current circumstances, please engage